AmazingJOJO/CS172-FINAL_PROJECT/README.md

 # CS172-FINAL_PROJECT
-This repository is for CS172 FINAL_PROJECT:APPLE COUNTING
+This repository is for CS172 FINAL_PROJECT:Apple Counting